stackbit-projects/mapmyhospitalapp-5bf17/content/pages/pricing.md

 sections:
   - type: hero_section
     title: Pricing
+    subtitle: >-
-    subtitle: MapMyHospital is free for individuals!
+      MapMyHospital is free for Solo Practitioners!
+We have affordable plans for Hospitals and Salespeople
     align: center
     padding_top: large
     padding_bottom: small